 Pūjyapāda Bhaktivedānta Nārāyaṇa Mahārāja

-[January 24, 2020 is the appearance day of Śrī Śrīmad Bhaktivedānta Nārāyaṇa Gosvāmī Mahārāj in Vṛndāvana, India.
+[January 07, 2021 is the disappearance day of Śrī Śrīmad Bhaktivedānta Nārāyaṇa Gosvāmī Mahārāj in Vṛndāvana, India.
 The following is a bhāva anuvāda of a lecture spoken on January 3, 2016, by Śrī Śrīmad Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja at Śrī Madana-mohana Gauḍiya Maṭha, Bangalore.
 Editors’ input: Additional text has been included in square brackets to facilitate the flow of content.]

 First of all, I beg forgiveness from the assembled Vaiṣṇavas.
 Although I feel my position to be lowly, my physical condition necessitates my sitting in a chair, which forcibly places me at a level higher than that of you all.

 Today is a very auspicious occasion, for we are celebrating the disappearance day of pūjyapāda Bhaktivedānta Nārāyaṇa Mahārāja.
 It is an offense not to observe the appearance and disappearance days of our guru-vargas to our utmost capacity.
 Glorifying Vaiṣṇavas on these days is our true wealth, because doing so engages us in remembering them.

 THE RESULT OF REMEMBERING VAIṢṆAVAS